monicamarshall/spark-reports/terraform-argocd/README.md

-This error means your kubectl is still pointing to your old AKS (Azure Kubernetes Service) cluster rather than your new EKS (AWS Elastic Kubernetes Service) cluster.
+FIX ERROR:  kubectl is still pointing to old AKS (Azure Kubernetes Service) cluster rather than TO new EKS (AWS Elastic Kubernetes Service) cluster.

 The error:

 couldn't get current server API group list:
 Get "https://myaksdns-t2zqpykw.hcp.eastus2.azmk8s.io:443/api?timeout=32s":
-dial tcp: lookup myaksdns-t2zqpykw.hcp.eastus2.azmk8s.io: no such host ...is because the kubeconfig file (~/.kube/config) still contains or defaults to your old AKS context, which no longer exists or is unreachable.
+dial tcp: lookup myaksdns-t2zqpykw.hcp.eastus2.azmk8s.io: no such host ...is because the kubeconfig file (~/.kube/config) still contains or defaults to old AKS context, which no longer exists or is unreachable.

 How to Fix It (Use Your EKS Cluster)
 Run the following command to update your kubeconfig to point to your new EKS cluster: